Error message

 1.00

-Provides participants with fundamentals surrounding the determination of gas flow formulas, area and volume calculations, as well as electrical calculations required to transform electricity to different voltages.
-Students are led through the proper steps required to perform accurate calculations and apply each formula as needed in situations.
+Provides fundamentals for determining gas flow formulas, area, volume, and BTU requirement calculations.
+Electrical calculations required to transform electricity to different voltages.
+Guides students through steps to perform accurate calculations and apply formulas as needed.

 Directional Drilling (31469107)